 This course consists of the study of sets and equivalence classes, Boolean algebra, the role of axiomatics in the structure of mathematics, basic principles of logic involving rules of modus ponens, reduction and absurdum, prepositional calculus, first order logic and the nature of mathematical proof.
 Prerequisite: MAT 121, minimum grade C

 MAT 221 Calculus III 4 credits

 This course is a continuation of MAT 122 including three dimensional Analytic Geometry, Partial derivatives, multiple integrals, Vector Calculus, and their applications.
-Prerequisite: MAT 122, minimum grade C theorems for initial value problems, Lap lace transforms, systems of linear differential equations.
-Prerequisite: MAT 122, minimum grade C. Corequisite: MAT 221
+Prerequisite: MAT 122, minimum grade C

 MAT 222 Differential Equations